davaya/spdx-3-model/classmodel.md

 but this document does not constrain or assume that implementations of the class model are OOP-based.

 ## Principles
-1. Every class in a model is based on one of a set of pre-defined root ("base") classes.
+1. Every class is based on one of a set of pre-defined root ("base") classes.
 2. There are two kinds of [base class](https://www.w3.org/TR/xmlschema11-1/#Type_Definition_Summary) (XSD): simple ("primitive") and complex ("compound").
 Simple class instances are atomic values that cannot be decomposed, complex class instances are containers with container type and content.
 3. There are two kinds of complex class: datatype and classtype.
     * [Datatype](#uml) (UML Section 10.2) instances are distinguished only by their value.
-    * Classtype instances are distinguished by a subset of their value, called a key or id.
+    * Classtype* instances are distinguished by a subset of their value, called a key or id.

 Simple classes are by definition datatypes because there is no subset of a simple instance's value.
 So each class is one of: simple datatype, complex datatype, or complex classtype.

+*"Classtype" is used in this document as the name for "every class that is not a datatype".*

 ## Simple Classes